 - Personnel Procedures, Compensation and Governance

-The subcommittee performing the most visible work is the Academic Staff Awards and Professional Development subcommittee, which is responsible for vetting the college’s applications to the UW-Madison Academic Staff Professional Development Grant program and administering the college’s Academic Staff Awards of Excellence program.
-Information about these two programs is available here.
+The subcommittee performing the most visible work is the Awards and Professional Development subcommittee, which is responsible for administering the college’s Academic Staff Awards of Excellence program.
+Information about this program, as well as the UW-Madison Academic Staff Professional Development Grant program, is available here.
 The responsibilities of the other subcommittees are described here.

 For more information about the CALS CASI and how it runs, read the CASI bylaws.